-Treat the Whole Person in perturbato animo sicut in corpore sanitas esse non potest involving a complex interaction of physical, spiritual, mental, emotional, genetic, environmental and social factors.
+Treat the Whole Person in perturbato animo sicut in corpore sanitas esse non potest

+Health and disease are conditions of the whole organism, involving a complex interaction of physical, spiritual, mental, emotional, genetic, environmental and social factors.
 The physician must treat the whole person by taking all of these factors into account.
 The harmonious functioning of all aspects of the individual is essential to recovery from and prevention of disease, and requires a personalized and comprehensive approach to diagnosis and treatment.